 - The two ponds on site were vacuum dredged to remove accumulated sediments and excessive weed growth, to enhance the aesthetics and provide an improved aquatic habitat for resident species.

 - The Wallingford facility has created a nature trail to provide a fitness walk and encourage wildlife habitat awareness.
-Bird boxes and bat houses have been installed and features from the farmland and apple orchard have been preserved and picnic tables added for an ideal setting for the enjoyment of the diverse local and migrant bird population.
+Bird boxes and bat houses have been installed and features from the former farmland and apple orchard have been preserved and picnic tables added for an ideal setting for the enjoyment of the diverse local and migrant bird population.

 Goals and Objectives

 Facility Contact Information

 - Achieve 100 percent compliance with required Environment Health and Safety training programs.